senzing-factory/build-resources/claude/pr-prompt.md

 # PR Code Review - Execute Immediately

 You are performing an automated code review.
+Analyze against the following checklist
+- If this is running on a local devlopers machine with the command `/senzing-code-review`:
+   - The review should be against local changes in the git diff.
+- If this is running on GitHub:
+   - Read any existing comments on the pull request and consider them in your review.
-Analyze the pull request diff below against the checklist and provide your review NOW.
+   - Analyze the pull request diff below and provide your review NOW.
 Do not ask what to do - proceed directly with the review.

 ## Review Checklist

-Evaluate each item and provide ✅/❌ with specific feedback including file paths and line numbers:
+Evaluate each item and provide ✅/❌ with specific feedback including file paths and line numbers (line numbers should be specific to the complete file, not from the diff):

 ### Code Quality